THE WHO 8-STEPS OF SERVICE PROVISION

 Appropriate wheelchairs are a bridge toward social inclusion and participation for people with mobility impairments.
 A properly fitted wheelchair that is well-adjusted to meet an individual user’s needs increases satisfaction with the wheelchair and quality of life.

 Each wheelchair user has unique physical, environmental, and lifestyle needs that must be addressed by professionally trained service providers.
 The World Health Organization developed the Guidelines for the Provision of Manual Wheelchairs in Less Resourced Settings, which outline the eight critical steps of appropriate wheelchair service: referral and appointment; assessment; prescription; funding and ordering; product preparation; fitting; user training; and follow-up, maintenance, and repairs.

-The World Health Organization has prepared guidance documents and training resources on appropriate service provision.
-Visit CLASP Resources to browse a library of expert resource material.
+Visit CLASP Resources to download free resources from the World Health Organization and other global health experts.
 Interested in taking a World Health Organization Basic or Intermediate Wheelchair Service Training?
-Please visit International Society of Wheelchair Professionals website for support.
-You can also contact firstname.lastname@example.org for more information.
+Please visit the International Society of Wheelchair Professionals website for support.
+You can also contact email@example.com for more information.

-CLASP is proud to support service organizations that are committed to appropriate provision of wheelchairs, the highest quality of care and that value the professionalization of services.
-Please visit the Partners page for a list of current CLASP Service Partners.
+CLASP is proud to support service organizations who are committed to the appropriate provision of wheelchairs, visit the Service Partners page to learn more.

 Abigail, 11, lives in El Salvador with her mom, Mirna, and her little sister, Aceli.
 In August 2019, Abigail received a Liberty wheelchair from CLASP, which was properly-fitted for her specific needs by a trained physiotherapist and wheelchair technician.